junxit/us-congress-bills-114/metadata.md

 - 2015-11-17 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2015-11-17 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2015-11-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 296.
+- 2015-12-17 — Amendment SA 2936 agreed to in Senate by Unanimous Consent.
+- 2015-12-17 — Amendment SA 2936 proposed by Senator McConnell for Senator Corker. (consideration: CR S8834; text: CR S8834) To modify the authorization of appropriations.
+- 2015-12-17 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2015-12-17 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2015-12-17 — Senate amendment agreed to: Amendment SA 2936 agreed to in Senate by Unanimous Consent.
+- 2015-12-17 — Senate amendment proposed (on the floor): Amendment SA 2936 proposed by Senator McConnell for Senator Corker.(consideration: CR S8834; text: CR S8834)
+- 2015-12-17 — Senate amendment submitted
+- 2015-12-17 — The committee substitute agreed to by Unanimous Consent. (consideration: CR S8831-8834; text of measure as reported in Senate: CR S8832-8834)